 (b) the Commission is not required to make known to any person, during the course of the inquiry, the content or nature of any evidence taken in private.

-[Section 19A inserted by No. 72 of 1990 s.
+[Section 19A inserted: No. 72 of 1990 s.
 11.]

 19B.
 Restrictions on recording and publication of proceedings